TheDragonSkull/Essence-Totem-Mod/README.md

 📖 About:

-Wanted to vape in Minecraft?
-This is your mod!

-Introducing a new way to manage potion effects by using vapes of various colors.
+This mod gives you the opportunity to harness the power of every mob in Minecraft.

+Use the new [*Totem of Essence*](???) to collect the essence of every Minecraft mob, granting special abilities inspired by each creature.
+Unlock advancements progressing through each category, earn rewards, and complete the ultimate visual prize: the **Crown of Essence**.

 ---